⚙️ Schema Evolution¶

 🔧 Type Drift Detection and Evolution¶

-elevata includes deterministic type drift detection as part of the materialization planning phase.
+elevata includes deterministic type drift detection as part of preflight validation.

 Type drift occurs when the physical column datatype differs from the datatype defined in metadata.